At Courser Meadows we choose to raise Idaho Pasture Pigs for a variety of reasons:

 Our Breeding Stock

 CharlotteCharlotte (New Moon line) is a tri-color and our favorite pig on the whole farm.
 She is a perfect example of what an IPP snout should look like.
-She is a fabulous mother and is expecting her third litter in February 2018.
-Her first litter had 8 piglets and her second litter had 11 piglets.
+She is a fabulous mother, and her first litter had 8 piglets and her second litter had 11 piglets.

 LottieLottie (Fate line) is a beautiful ginger gilt with lots of personality that joined our farm all the way from Ohio.
-She has wonderful confirmation and should be farrowing with her first litter February/March 2018.
+She has wonderful confirmation and just farrowed with her second litter in September 2018.

 MatildaMatilda (Fate line) is another lovely tri-color gilt and is Lottie's full sister from Ohio.
-She should be farrowing with her first litter in March/April 2018.
+She just farrowed with her second litter in September 2018.

-PumbaaPumbaa (Bandit line) is a tri-color boar piglet from PA.
-He will be used as a sire for some of our fall 2018 litters.
+PumbaaPumbaa (Bandit line) is a tri-color boar piglet from Pennsylvania.
+He will be used as a sire for some of our Spring 2019 litters.

-Contact us for availability or to be put on a reservation list for Spring 2018 piglets!
+Contact us to be put on a reservation list for Spring 2019 piglets!